coreos/cargo-vendor-filterer/README.md

   and `*` wildcards are supported.
 For example, `*-unknown-linux-gnu`.
 - `tier`: This can be either "1" or "2".
 It may be specified in addition to `platforms`.
 - `all-features`: Enable all features of the current crate when vendoring.
+- `keep_dep_kinds`: Specify which dependencies kinds to keep.
+  Can be one of: all, normal, build, dev, no-normal, no-build, no-dev
 - `exclude-crate-paths`: Remove files and directories from target crates.
 A key use case for this is removing the vendored copy of C libraries embedded in crates like `libz-sys`, when you only want to support dynamically linking.